a tutorial

 10. That’s wick

 That's the whole language, more or less.
-Special forms (quote, if, cond, def, set!, fn, let, begin, and, or), a small set of primitives (arithmetic and comparison, cons, car, cdr, list, null?, pair?, eq?, not, apply, print, display, newline, mod, string-length, string-append, number->string, string->number, the dict family dict / dict-get / dict-set / dict-del / dict-has? / dict-keys / dict-values / dict-size / dict?), and a stdlib written in wick itself (map, filter, fold, reverse, range, length, sum, product, take, drop, nth, last, append, inc, dec, zero?, even?, odd?, abs, min, max, member?, sort).
-The Go build also has read-file / write-file / append-file / file-exists?, which is enough to script real things from disk.
-The full REPL is here when you want to keep going.
+Special forms (quote, if, cond, def, set!, fn, let, begin, and, or, try), a small set of primitives (arithmetic and comparison, cons, car, cdr, list, null?, pair?, eq?, not, apply, print, display, newline, mod, string-length, string-append, number->string, string->number, the string-processing family string-contains? / string-split / string-replace / substring / string-upcase / string-downcase / string-trim / string-join, the regex family re-match? / re-find / re-find-all / re-replace / re-split, the dict family dict / dict-get / dict-set / dict-del / dict-has? / dict-keys / dict-values / dict-size / dict?, the error family raise / error? / error-message for catching things try wraps, and json-parse / json-stringify for round-tripping data through JSON), and a stdlib written in wick itself (map, filter, fold, reverse, range, length, sum, product, take, drop, take-while, drop-while, nth, last, append, inc, dec, zero?, even?, odd?, abs, min, max, member?, find, any?, all?, sort, for-each).
+The Go build also has read-file / write-file / append-file / file-exists? for disk, and http-get / http-post for fetching and sending to the world (each returns a dict with status, body, and headers; both take an optional headers dict for auth or content-type; raises on network error so you can try it).
+The full REPL is here when you want to keep going, and the reference page lists every form with one-line descriptions.
 Source: github.com/pw/Wick.